-40 Years After The Assassination Of Harvey Milk, LGBT Candidates Find Success
+40 Years After The Assassination Of Harvey Milk, LGBTQ Candidates Find Success

-40 Years After The Assassination Of Harvey Milk, LGBT Candidates Find Success
+40 Years After The Assassination Of Harvey Milk, LGBTQ Candidates Find Success

-In this month's midterm elections, Colorado elected the nation's first openly gay Governor.
+In this month's midterm elections, Colorado elected the nation's first openly gay governor.
 Voters across the country sent a record number of LGBT candidates to Congress.
-These come 40 years after the assassination of the first openly gay elected official in California — Harvey Milk.
+These victories come 40 years after the assassination of the first openly gay elected official in California — Harvey Milk.

 Milk was elected to the San Francisco Board of Supervisors in 1977.
-In 1978, under his urging, the city council passed a Gay rights Ordinance that protected gays from being fired from their jobs.
-His advocacy of gay rights angered many in the still conservative political world.
+In 1978, under his urging, the city council passed a gay rights ordinance that protected gay people from being fired from their jobs.
+His advocacy angered many.

-On November 27, 1978, Supervisor Milk and Mayor George Moscone were assassinated by Dan White, a former police officer and former city supervisor who had clashed with Milk over gay issues.
+On Nov.
+27, 1978, Supervisor Milk and Mayor George Moscone were assassinated by Dan White, a former police officer and former city supervisor who had clashed with Milk over LGBTQ issues.
 After shooting the mayor, White entered Milk's office and shot him five times at his desk.

 Milk's murder transformed national politics

-The success of LGBTQ candidates in the mid-term elections would have been hard to imagine four decades ago when Milk first won office.
-In California at that time, a conservative State Senator named John Briggs was pushing a statewide ballot measure, Proposition 6, to ban gay and lesbian teachers.
+The success of LGBTQ candidates in the midterm elections would have been hard to imagine four decades ago when Milk first won office.
+In California at that time, a conservative state senator named John Briggs was pushing a statewide ballot measure, Proposition 6, to ban gay and lesbian teachers.
 Harvey Milk led the fight against the proposition, debating Briggs around the state.

-"And if in your statements here and all these newspapers and tonight, that child molestation is not an issue," argued Milk.
-"If it is not an issue, why do you put out literature that hammers it home?
+"And if in your statements here and all these newspapers and tonight, that child molestation is not an issue," argued Milk, "if it is not an issue, why do you put out literature that hammers it home?
 Why do you play on that myth and fear?"

 That November, voters overwhelmingly defeated the Briggs initiative.